 But first, a gleisel of tei! (glass of tea) with Nanny Dora's famous apple cake and mandel broit, and a little fruit compote

 on the side.
 Nanny herself was partial to a Swiss fudge Stella Doro cookie and a "shtickel" chocolate (a piece of).

-After shul and a Shabbos afternoon nap, weather permitting, we would go sailing or play tennis as a family.
+After shul, a meal, and a Shabbos afternoon nap, weather permitting, we would go sailing or play tennis as a family.